Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Pros Of Debt Consolidation

 • Money savings on interest paid: If you use a loan type with a lower interest rate, such as a personal loan, home equity loan or balance transfer, you can reduce the amount of interest you pay while tackling your debt.
 This is especially true if much of your debt is on credit cards.
-Credit card debt comes with some of the highest interest rates of any form of debt, often coming in at 24% or more.
+Credit card debt comes with some of the highest interest rates of any form of debt, often 20% or more.
 You might qualify for a home equity loan or personal loan with a rate that’s one-third to one-half that rate, depending on your credit.

 • Fewer monthly payments: By consolidating your debt into one loan, you’ll reduce your number of monthly payments to just one.
 That’s easier to track than juggling five or more monthly credit card and other debt payments.
+Having a single payment makes it easier to create a budget and stick to it.
+It also offers peace of mind.
+Having one payment rather than several is a great way to feel more organized and in control of your finances.

 Cons Of Debt Consolidation

-• Larger single payment: Taking out a debt consolidation loan might also leave you with a larger single monthly payment instead of several smaller ones.
+• Larger single payment: Taking out a debt consolidation loan might also leave you with one larger monthly payment instead of several smaller ones.
 While that’s easier to keep track of, it might also be more difficult for you to pay, depending on how your income flows into your bank account each month.
 Maybe a portion of your income doesn’t hit your bank account before your larger monthly payment is due.
 It might be more of a struggle to make that payment on time each month.

 What Is Debt Settlement?

 Say you owe $20,000 to three credit card providers.
 In debt settlement, you’d either call these providers yourself or work with a private debt settlement agency that would contact them for you.
 If you can show that you can’t pay all your debt but that you can repay some of it, your credit card providers might agree to lop off some of what you owe.
-Maybe instead of having to pay back $20,000, you’d only be required to repay $10,000.
+Maybe instead of having to pay back $20,000, you’d be required to repay only $10,000.

-The challenge is convincing your creditors to forgive some or all your debt.
+The challenge is convincing your creditors to forgive some or all of your debt.
 The companies to which you owe money are under no obligation to forgive any of what you owe.
-Your best chance might be to convince these creditors that by forgiving a portion of your debt they will at least receive some of what you owe.
+Your best chance might be to convince these creditors that by forgiving a portion of your debt, they will at least receive some of what you owe.

 What Are Some Debt Settlement Methods?

-Consumers have three main options when pursuing debt settlement.
+Consumers have three main options when pursuing debt settlement:

 Doing It Yourself